 So whether you approach canoeing with athletic, artistic, or relaxed vigor, you'll need to pick from a variety of canoes made for different purposes.
 Choosing the right one can make all the difference when you head out into the morning fog for a paddle / rehearsal.

-As you peruse the models below, keep in mind that shipping costs vary drastically according to your ZIP code, and few stores honor free shipping offers on these oversized items.
-We have included several models below based on starting price in order to reference certain features, but please compare shipping costs at other vendors to determine the best value in your particular location.
+As you peruse models online, keep in mind that shipping costs vary drastically according to your ZIP code, and few stores honor free shipping offers on these oversized items.

 The length of a canoe goes a long way to determine its performance.
 A short canoe is more maneuverable, especially in turbulent water.
 A longer canoe has less "tracking error," less tendency for the bow to wander back and forth in response to each paddle stroke, which effectively slows it down.
 A longer canoe can also carry more weight, since it displaces more water.
 For single paddlers, a canoe that's 9 to 13 feet long is a good choice.
 For those paddling in tandem, 16- to 17-foot boats are quite popular.